Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 15,000 merchants.

 As the name suggests, eCommerce fraud is any criminal deception in the cause of an online transaction with the intent of financial or personal gain by the perpetrator while negatively impacting the business owner's bottom line.

 Digital commerce fraud, also known as payment fraud, is primarily a criminal deception for financial or personal gain.
-Research shows that the more eCommerce transactions grow, the more online shoplifters and cybercriminals devise wide range of strategies to scam business owners. eCommerce merchants presently deal with ~206,000 attacks on their stores.
+Research shows that the more eCommerce transactions grow, the more online shoplifters and cybercriminals devise a wide range of strategies to scam business owners. eCommerce merchants presently deal with ~206,000 attacks on their stores.

 One study claims that merchant losses to online payment fraud could hit $206 billion cumulatively by 2025.